 I simply drew my shapes on a piece of paper, and then cut them out.
 I then traced them on to a thick piece of cardboard and cut those pieces out.
 Sorry there’s not a printable for you.
 I’m not that technically inclined yet.

 To start, I poured a couple of colours of brown paint, and the hooligans covered the sides and the roof of the house.

-Next, I gave them a piece of quilt batting that I’d cut to roughly match the size of the roof, and they coated the roof with glue, and pressed the batting in place.
+Next, I gave them a piece of quilt batting that I had cut to roughly match the size of the roof.
+They coated the roof with glue, and pressed the batting in place.
 Presto.
 A snowy rooftop.

-Then I gave them the sectioned tray full of crafty odds and ends, and the fun began!
+Then I gave them a sectioned tray filled with crafty bits and pieces, and the fun began!

-The girls spend ages gluing bits and pieces all over their house, and decking it out like a real gingerbread house!
+The girls spend ages gluing bits and pieces all over their house, and decorating it like they would a real gingerbread house!

 To see all of our easy and affordable Christmas crafts and activities, check out my Hooligans Xmas pinboard!